 Weighting Achievement Weighted Achievement

 Property Revenue (1) 40% 139% 140%

-Adjusted EBITDA (2) 60% 140% 140 /0
+Adjusted EBITDA (2) 60% 140% 140%

-^{(1) 2018} Company financial goals for total property revenue exclude pass-through revenue.
-For a reconciliation of total properly revenue, excluding pass-through, see Appendix A.
+- 2018 Company financial goals for total property revenue exclude pass-through revenue.
+For a reconciliation of total properly revenue, excluding pass-through, see Appendix A - Definitions of non-GAAP financial measured and reconciliations to GAAP can be found in Appendix A.